top of page

 Volunteering at CCR

-Volunteer mediators at the Center for Conflict Resolution (CCR) are at the core of our mission and are at the forefront of practice in the Alternative Dispute Resolution (ADR) field.
-At CCR, volunteers have a unique opportunity to mediate a wide range of high conflict, high emotion disputes with diverse parties.
-There are several ways to volunteer at the Center for Conflict Resolution.
-Learn how to today!
+Volunteer mediators are at the core of CCR's mission.
+They are at the forefront of practice in the conflict resolution field.
+CCR volunteers mediate a wide range of high conflict, high emotion disputes with diverse parties.
+Learn more about volunteering at CCR today!

 OUR CLIENTS